AlexMaunder/amazon-lex-amplify-workshop/lab1-Building_Chat_Bots_With_Lex/README.md

 # Step 1: Create the bot

-1. Log in to the [AWS console](https://console.aws.amazon.com/lex/home) and navigate to the Amazon Lex service
+1. Log in to the [AWS console](https://console.aws.amazon.com/lex/home?region=us-east-1) and navigate to the Amazon Lex service
-2. **Please ensure you have selected North Virginia as the region in the top right (Amazon Connect is not available in all regions yet)**
+2. Please ensure you have selected North Virginia as the region in the top right
 3. If you have never created a bot, click &quot;Get Started&quot;
 4. Choose &quot;Custom bot&quot;, which will display a dialog asking you to defined your bot
 5. Our bot name will be &quot;PersonalBanker&quot;
 6. Choose your preferred output voice
-7. Session timeout should be 5 minute
+7. Session timeout should be 5 minutes and sentiment analysis should be set to "No"
 8. Choose &quot;No&quot; to the Children&#39;s Online Privacy Protection Act (COPPA) question

 The form should now look as follows, noting that we&#39;re going to accept the default IAM role.